dotnet/docfx/docs/designs/conceptual-versioning.md

 ##### For content reader

 1. Support viewing page with specific version by query `?view={moniker}`.
+If the version is not existed, they should be redirected to some other version, but not get a `404` page.

-2. Support select Toc in available monikers.
+2. Support selecting Toc version in available versions.

 3. Prevent user to visit a [blank page](#42-blank-page) in different version.